parallelvirtualcluster/pvc/docs/manuals/api.md

  * Mandatory values: N/A
  * Optional values: N/A

-Return a JSON document containing information about Ceph RBD pool with name `<pool>`.
+Return a JSON document containing information about Ceph RBD pool `<pool>`.
 The output is identical to `/api/v1/storage/ceph/pool?limit=<pool>` without fuzzy regex matching.

 ###### `DELETE`
  * Mandatory values: `yes_i_really_mean_it`
  * Optional values: N/A

-Remove a Ceph RBD pool with name `<pool>` from the storage cluster.
+Remove a Ceph RBD pool `<pool>` from the storage cluster.

 **NOTE:** This is a command with potentially dangerous unintended consequences that should not be scripted.
 To acknowledge the danger, the `yes_i_really_mean_it` must be set or the endpoint will return a failure.